kubernetes/enhancements/keps/sig-node/3953-in-place-node-resource-resize/README.md

 4. **Eviction Threshold Sync** (`eviction_manager_test.go`): Verify that `SynchronizeThresholds` correctly recalculates absolute byte values (e.g., < `100Mi` vs `10%`) when the underlying capacity increases or decreases.

 5. **CRI Swap Limit Recalculation** (`kubelet_test.go`): Verify the math for proportional swap limits.
-Ensure `ResizeContainersOnNodeCapacityChange` correctly iterates over active pods and invokes the mock CRI interface with the newly calculated boundaries (explicitly validating that `oom_score_adj` is not touched).
+Ensure the capacity reconciliation loop correctly iterates over active pods and invokes the mock CRI `UpdateContainerResources` interface with the newly calculated boundaries.
 ##### e2e tests

 These tests will utilize a mock `cAdvisor` interface to inject dynamic hardware capacity changes into a running test Kubelet to validate the end-to-end reconciliation pipeline.